akerge/anchore_script/README.md

 bash script to get vulnerability reports from repo.
 Supports private AWS ECR.

 Script asks for ECR address, retrieves repos, sorts images by latest, feeds them to anchore, and retrieve the result which is shown in a nicely formatted HTML.
-Can retrieve report for a single repo:img.
+Can retrieve report for a single repo:tag.

 ![Example screenshot](https://github.com/akerge/anchore_script/raw/master/img/anch_script.png "Example screenshot")